Investigators search the Air India crash site for evidence and more victims

 DNA testing was being conducted to identify bodies that were mostly charred beyond recognition.
 More victims are expected to be found in the search at the crash site.
 There was no information on whether the black boxes — the flight data and cockpit voice recorders — had been recovered.

-The plane hit a building hosting a medical college hostel and burst into flames, killing several students, in the city that is the capital of Gujarat, Prime Minister Narendra Modi’s home state.
+The plane hit a building hosting a medical college hostel and burst into flames, killing several students, in the city that is the capital of Gujarat, Modi’s home state.

 “We are all devastated by the air tragedy in Ahmedabad.
 The loss of so many lives in such a sudden and heartbreaking manner is beyond words,” Modi said on social media after visiting the site.
 “We understand their pain and also know that the void left behind will be felt for years to come.”